launchdarkly/api-client-javascript/docs/UsersApi.md

 var projectKey = "projectKey_example"; // String | The project key, used to tie the flags together under one project so they can be managed together.

-var environmentKey = "environmentKey_example"; // String | The environment key
+var environmentKey = "environmentKey_example"; // String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

 var opts = {
-  'limit': 3.4, // Number | Pagination limit
+  'limit': 8.14, // Number | Pagination limit.
 };

 var callback = function(error, data, response) {